WolframResearch/LibraryLinkUtilities/README.rst

 Example
 ----------------------------------

-The easiest way to demonstrate the advantages :abbr:`LLU (LibraryLink Utilities)` has over classic :term:`LibraryLink` is by comparing the same function written with and without :abbr:`LLU (LibraryLink Utilities)`.
+Let's demonstrate the advantages :abbr:`LLU (LibraryLink Utilities)` has over classic :term:`LibraryLink` by comparing the same function written with and without :abbr:`LLU (LibraryLink Utilities)`.
 Below we will implement a simple function ``repeatCharacters`` that takes a string ``s`` and a tensor ``t`` and returns a new string ``s2`` that consists of each character ``s[i]`` from original string but repeated ``t[i]`` times, so for example